yoodame/ld_import/README.markdown

 Most of the Drupal functionality comes from the Feeds module itself.
 All RDF fetching and parsing is handled by the [ARC2 RDF framework][arc2].
 These are two great pieces of software.

 This module results from work being done at Cornell University's [Mann Library][mann] to bring content from Cornell's [VIVO database][vivo] into Drupal.
-We hope this code will be useful to others as RDF becomes more available on the Web.
+Our hope is that other groups and institutions will be able use this module to bring VIVO content into their Drupal sites.
+We also hope this code will be useful to others as RDF becomes more available on the Web.

 [feeds]: http://drupal.org/project/feeds
 [arc2]: http://arc.semsol.org/